rougin/classidy/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-A package that creates PHP classese using PHP.
+A package that creates PHP classes using PHP.
 That's it.

 ## Installation